Zoomlevel/project_beatmaster-2009-/README.md

 ps: i failed at the artificial intelligence. had some good ideas, but then i thought:
 "one cannot simulate a system that isn't understood..."

-pps: i used these sound files:
+pps: i used these sound files and do not own any copyright.

 1) super metroid (snes)
 2) the legend of zelda - a link to the past (snes)